Las Vegas Resort Fees 2020

 - Wyndham Desert Blue

 With these sky high fees that have now crossed the $50 mark including tax, Las Vegas continues on its journey of being a pricey vacation destination.
-Between resort fees and paid parking (which has increased at many hotels this year as well), it is important now more than ever to make your Vegas hotel decisions when factoring in your TOTAL cost including all fees and parking.
+Between resort fees and paid parking, it is important now more than ever to make your Vegas hotel decisions when factoring in your TOTAL cost including all fees and parking.

 What do you think?
 Is this too far or will we just keep seeing Las Vegas resort fees increase?
 Share your thoughts in the comments!